 - savings on bank charges, etc.

-For in-depth understanding, we recommend reading
+For an in-depth understanding, we recommend reading

 Disadvantages of Reducing in Working Capital